groupon/gofer/README.md

 npm install --save gofer
 ```

-A base library to develop specialized ReST clients with.
+A base class to develop specialized ReST clients with.
 The general design is meant to enforce a certain level of consistency in how the clients are configured and instrumented.
 Uses [request](https://github.com/mikeal/request) to do the actual fetching.